-Year to date capital spend is close to budget.
-In addition, we have carried over some capital expenditure from last year's allocation for Business Central and other projects.
+YTD capital spend is close to budget.
+In addition we have carried over some capital expenditure from last year's allocation for Business Central and other projects.

-Previous consideration This report was discussed at the People and Resources Committee meeting on 28 February 2024.
-The December 2023 Finance Report was considered at the February 2024 Council meeting.
-Decision The Council is asked to note the report.
-Next steps To undertake the February 2024 forecast to project the latest year-end position.
+Previous consideration September 2023 Finance Report considered at the November 2023 People and Resources Committee meeting.
+December 2023 Finance Report considered at the February 2024 Council meeting.
+Decision The Committee is asked to note the report.
+Next steps Update to Council on 20 March 2024.
 Strategic priority Financial sustainability.
 Financial and resource implications The implications are set out in the report.
 EDI impact No direct implications.

-Author(s) Alan Keshtmand, Head of Finance

-alan.keshtmand@hcpc-uk.org Ife Ojo, Senior Finance Business Partner ife.ojo@hcpc-uk.org

-Alastair Bridges, Executive Director of Resources alastair.bridges@hcpc-uk.org Sponsor
+Author Sponsor Alan Keshtmand, Head of Finance alan.keshtmand@hcpc-uk.org Ife Ojo, Senior Finance Business Partner ife.ojo@hcpc-uk.org Alastair Bridges, Executive Director of Baseurose and Business Sponsor Alastair Bridges, Executive Director of Resources and Business Performance alastair.bridges@hcpc-uk.org